genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/14_charting.md

 Because we use Web Components, it is very easy to integrate third-party libraries with the Genesis low-code platform.
 In this example, we shall integrate the highcharts library with Genesis data.

+## Section objectives
+The goal of this section is to add a data chart to the UI.

 ## Add, declare and bind
 Start by adding a new dependency to our project by running this command in terminal: